christopherrae/aws-eks-best-practices/content/security/docs/hosts.md

 ## Recommendations

+### Use Amazon Systems Manager to manage patch releases

+### Use Amazon Inspector to scan operating system environments and automate patch remediation

 ### Use an OS optimized for running containers
 Consider using Flatcar Linux, Project Atomic, RancherOS, and [Bottlerocket](https://github.com/bottlerocket-os/bottlerocket/), a special purpose OS from AWS designed for running Linux containers.
 It includes a reduced attack surface, a disk image that is verified on boot, and enforced permission boundaries using SELinux.